Skip to footer content

 PDF Forms .NET SDK: Create Fillable PDFs in C# Using IronPDF: Image 4 - PDF Output

-Text inputs and textareas become editable text form fields where users can type responses.
-Radio buttons with matching name attributes group together so only one selection is possible.
-The resulting PDF file opens in any standard viewer, with fully functional form fields ready for users to fill out.
+Text inputs and textareas render as editable text fields.
+Radio buttons with matching name attributes group together so only one can be selected.
+Checkboxes render as toggleable fields.
+The resulting PDF opens in any standard viewer with all form fields ready to complete.

-This HTML-based approach works well when form designs already exist as web pages or when teams prefer maintaining forms in familiar markup.
-The .NET SDK handles all the complexity of PDF generation behind the scenes.
+This HTML-based approach works well when form designs already exist as web pages, when your team prefers maintaining forms in markup, or when you need to generate forms that match your application's existing HTML templates precisely.
+The renderer handles all PDF specification details.

 PDF Forms .NET SDK: Create Fillable PDFs in C# Using IronPDF: Image 5 - Features